knative/docs/docs/install/operator/configuring-serving-cr.md

         default: docker.io/knative-images/${NAME}:latest
     ```

+   You can also run the following command to make the equivalent change:

+    ```bash
+    kn-operator configure images --component serving --imageKey default --imageURL docker.io/knative-images/${NAME}:latest -n knative-serving
+    ```

 ### Download images individually without secrets

 If your custom image links are not defined in a uniform format by default, you will need to individually include each